swenn-padawan/Exo42/README.md

 # Exo42

 It's an training repo, with piscine exercises.
-Don't copy it, it's a bad ideas.
+Don't copy it, it's a bad idea.